abhishekvshett/Interactive-quiz-game/README.md

 <hr>
 🎮 How to Play

-Open the game in your browser (index.html).
+1)Open the game in your browser (index.html).

-Read each question carefully.
+2)Read each question carefully.

-Select your answer from the options.
+3)Select your answer from the options.

-Get instant feedback (correct ✅ / incorrect ❌).
+4)Get instant feedback (correct ✅ / incorrect ❌).

-Your score will be displayed at the end of the quiz.
+5)Your score will be displayed at the end of the quiz.

-Play again to improve your score!
+-->Play again to improve your score!
 <hr>
 📸 Screenshots
 <br>